Skip to content ↓

 HEAD OF SAFEGUARDING

-Stacey brings a wealth of experience as a Designated Safeguarding Lead, having worked in Nottinghamshire and Derbyshire.
-Most recently, Stacey was the designated Safeguarding Lead at The Bulwell Academy, where she successfully led the rapid improvement of safeguarding, resulting in an 'effective' judgment within six months.
-Prior to her role at Bulwell Academy, Stacey led safeguarding at the Sutton Community Academy, where she also achieved an 'effective' judgment and played a vital role in the senior leadership team's efforts to transition the school from a 'Special Measures' judgment to a 'Good' rating.
+Stacey brings extensive expertise as a Designated Safeguarding Lead, with a proven track record across Nottinghamshire, Sheffield, and Rotherham.
+Before joining the central team, she served as the Designated Safeguarding Lead at The Bulwell Academy, where she successfully led the rapid improvement of safeguarding practices, securing an ‘effective’ judgment within just six months.
+Prior to this, Stacey headed safeguarding at Sutton Community Academy, achieving another ‘effective’ judgment and contributing significantly to the senior leadership team’s work in moving the school from a ‘Special Measures’ status to a ‘Good’ Ofsted rating.

 Laura O'Shaughnessy